coleifer/peewee/docs/peewee/upgrading.rst

 The 2.0 API is hopefully more consistent.
 Selections, groupings, functions, joins and orderings all pretty much conform to the same API.
-Likewise, where and having clauses are handled the same way (in 1.0 the where clause is simply a raw string).
+Likewise, where and having clauses are handled the same way (in 1.0 the having clause is simply a raw string).

 Changes in fields and columns